xxcs13/RAG/README.md

-# Enhanced RAG System
+# RAG System

-A sophisticated Retrieval-Augmented Generation (RAG) system that processes multiple document formats with advanced retrieval and answering capabilities.
+A Retrieval-Augmented Generation (RAG) system that processes multiple document formats with retrieval and answering capabilities.

 ## Features